-Last week also saw a couple of other notable personal milestones along The Path.
-The Escape Artist gave a public talk at The School of Life about how to stop worrying about money.
-This turned out to be a lot of fun (if you would like the slides from the talk, just email me on TEA@theescapeartist.me).
+Last week also saw a couple of other notable personal milestones.
+The Escape Artist gave a talk at The School of Life about how to stop worrying about money.
+You can see the slides from the talk here.

 And sometimes the truth is stranger than fiction.
-One of the strangest parts of last week was receiving an email from an American TV production company congratulating The Escape Artist on his blog and asking if I’d be up for a call to discuss a new TV opportunity about financial independence.
+One of the stranger parts of last week was receiving an email from an American TV production company congratulating The Escape Artist on his blog and asking if I’d be up for discussing a new TV opportunity about financial independence.

 The Escape Artist is something of a sceptic and was not born yesterday.
 When I worked in the City, it was usually a fair working assumption that everyone I dealt with was trying to screw me.
 And not in a good way.
 So my first thought was that I was being pranked.

-However, one of The Principles of Lifehacking is to look for low risk experiments with asymmetric payoffs (high potential upside, little or no downside).
+However, one of The Principles of Lifehacking is to look for low cost experiments that could pay off big…not necessarily in money but fun / opportunities.
 It’s important not to let scepticism become cynicism because you will then miss out on these sort of opportunities.
 There are practical benefits of outrageous optimism.